Home

 Marion W. Miner was born on July 19, 1859, in Van Wert County, OH, the son of Uriah and Matilda (Bodle) Minerd

 When he was a boy of about age five, in about 1864, Marion migrated to Michigan with his parents and siblings, settling in Carson City, Montcalm County, MI.
-He grew up in a household that adopted the Seventh-day Adventist Church as their base of Christian faith and worship.
-As a young man he migrated to Ionia County, MI, where he labored as a farmer.
+He grew up in a household which adopted the Seventh-day Adventist Church as their base of Christian faith and worship.

 Four days before Christmas 1882, Marion married Michigan-born Emma Jane Reynolds (1863-1937), when he was age 24 and she age 20.
 The ceremony took place in Ithaca, Gratiot County, MI.
 F.L.
 Bristol, a minister of the Gospel, officiated, and T.B. and Mary J. Bowman were witnesses.